Skip to main content

 Serialization

 What about the password?
-Seeing the logger Article entity with populated author, there is something we need to fix.
-We can see the user's password, in plain text!
-We will need to hash it and ensure it never leaks to the API response by adding .hidden() serialization flag.
-Moreover, we can mark it as .lazy(), just like we did with the Article.text, as we rarely want to select it.
+Seeing the logger Article entity with populated author, there is something you need to fix.
+You can see the user's password, in plain text!
+You will need to hash it and ensure it never leaks to the API response by adding .hidden() serialization flag.
+Moreover, you can mark it as .lazy(), just like you did with the Article.text, as you rarely want to select it.

-For now, let's use sha256 algorithm which we can create synchronously, and hash the value using .onCreate():
+For now, let's use sha256 algorithm which can be created synchronously, and hash the value using .onCreate():

 user.entity.ts